weiw3127/extension-reminder/README.md

 ## Situation
 Data cleansing is a big part of any data analyst's day.
 But it's also a chore phase that will never be enjoyed.

-As a data team for a new internet product, there are always issues that we have to deal with:
+Dealing with data from new products requires additional effort because:

-- **The data cleansing instruction is still in flux:** Our product is new.
-The policy on what data we want and in what form it should be displayed is constantly changing.
-We need to find a way to get everyone on the same page and remember the new rules so we can have a stable and consistent result.
+- **The guidance on data cleansing is still in flux:** There are many product metrics to measure our users' activation, engagement, and interactions.
+We often receive different requests from different parties.
+We need to find a way to get all members of the data team on the same page for a stable and consistent result.

-- **Too many items under each point:** The data we should be getting is listed in bullet points form.
-But the nested structure is too deep.
-Sometimes people forget to look at the point and the result is incomplete
+- **Too many items under each point:** Due to the complexity of our data, sometimes people will forget to look into the details and cause an incomplete result.

-- **Switching pages is annoying:** The surest way to make sure we have done everything right is to keep visiting the data cleanup guideline.
-But switching between tabs or windows is really annoying and increases the chances of making mistakes.

 ## The Extension
 This extension creates a reminder section in your work window by adding a brand new div.